Draggie306/CheatSheets/GCSE/source/Computer Science Paper 1&2 Cheat Sheet.md

 However, doubling cores does not double clock speed.
 Some headroom is needed to communicate between each core.

 ![Your device cannot load this image - it may be blocked.](https://cheatsheet-assets.ibaguette.com/gcse/compsci/corechannel.png)
 _Something you don’t need to remember, I don’t really know why I put it here.
-Just remember more cores = faster as it can do multiple tasks concurrently!_ (Source: Bitesize)
+Just remember more cores = faster as it can do multiple tasks concurrently!_ (Image source: Bitesize)

 ## 1.1.3 - Embedded systems

 An embedded system is a small computer inside of a larger system.
 PCs would be categorised as general-purpose systems, as they can do pretty much anything.
 Embedded systems on the other hand have one specific function which they run.

-General process computers are designed to access the Internet, play games, play videos, and write programs.
+General process computers are designed to access the internet, play games, play videos, and write programs.
 These all require applications to run.
 Tablets, phones and consoles are now increasingly classed as general process, as they now can run several applications.

 Examples of embedded systems include GPS systems, digital watches, fitness trackers, washing machines, microwaves and more.